November's Featured Student

 Safe Spaces Lebanon is a multi-faith non-profit that leverages the resources of faith communities and individuals in the US to empower refugees and others in need who are experiencing the devastating effects of war.
-Safe Spaces Lebanon is confident that the greatest lever for affecting positive change is education coupled with psychosocial development.
-Safe Spaces Lebanon’s mission is to engage, empower, and educate refugees in the midst of crisis.

 We will empower women and children affected by the war in Syria to rediscover hope for their futures by creating meaningful opportunities for them to realize their potential and envision a future of promise.

 Our dream is for the Safe Spaces Center to be a replicable model that will begin in Saida, working alongside the municipality and school system and then expanding into other regions of Lebanon.

 In October 2018, Safe Spaces Lebanon opened the Safe Spaces Center on the outskirts of Saida.
 The center operates in partnership with Al Reaaya, a local NGO providing relief and developmental support to orphans and widows affected by the war.

 Thanks to many generous donors, renovations and first year operations have been fully funded.
 Safe Spaces Lebanon continues to raise funds to ensure continued success of the school and fund other programs that meet our mission.